Clinical Research Award

 For More Information

-Those who are interested in any funding programs offered by the Foundation may get further information, or discuss the potential relevance of their studies or research by contacting Angela Minucci, the pre-award specialist for this program, at aminucci@cff.org
+Those who are interested in any funding programs offered by the Foundation may get further information or discuss the potential relevance of their studies or research by contacting Angela Minucci, the pre-award manager for this program, at aminucci@cff.org

 Grants and Contracts Management and Administration (GCMA) Office inquiries can be sent to: